barberd/coco9511pak/Basic Patch/README.md

 Modify the entire BASIC ROM so the APU floating point format is used internal to BASIC, so conversion to and from the APU is not needed.

 Do some tests to see if it also makes sense to perform addition and subtraction on the Am9511.
 Assumption is that multi-byte addition and subtraction in software is still faster when including the overhead required in communicating with the Am9511, as this is generally the case on other machines, but this has not been tested empirically.

+## Credits

+George Hines submitted the ERRTEST.BAS and PWRTEST.BAS test programs and updated the bas9511.asm program to fix a few issues, see pull request comment for details.